istio/istio.io/content/en/docs/concepts/deployment-models/index.md

     caption="A service mesh with a single cluster"
     >}}

-Single cluster deployments offer simplicity, but lack other features like fault isolation and failover for example.
+Single cluster deployments offer simplicity, but lack other features, for example, fault isolation and fail over.
 If you need higher availability, you should use multiple clusters.

 ### Multiple clusters

-You can configure a single mesh to include multiple clusters; such configurations are known as **multi-cluster**.
-Using multiple clusters within a single mesh affords the following capabilities beyond that of a single cluster deployment:
+You can configure a single mesh to include multiple {{< gloss "cluster" >}}clusters{{< /gloss >}}.
+Using a
+{{< gloss >}}multi-cluster{{< /gloss >}} deployment within a single mesh affords the following capabilities beyond that of a single cluster deployment:

-- Fault isolation and failover: `cluster-1` goes down, failover to `cluster-2`.
+- Fault isolation and fail over: `cluster-1` goes down, fail over to `cluster-2`.
-- Location-aware routing and failover: Send requests to the nearest service.
+- Location-aware routing and fail over: Send requests to the nearest service.
 - Various [control plane models](#control-plane-models): Support different levels of availability.
 - Team or project isolation: Each team runs its own set of clusters.

-{{< image width="50%"
+{{< image width="75%"
     link="multi-cluster.svg"
     alt="A service mesh with multiple clusters"
     title="Multi-cluster"